Project: Nokor Thom

 The victory was however short-lived as the Cham troops regrouped themselves and came back to ambush the Khmer army.

-Once again two officers volunteered themselves to save the king's life.
+Once again two officers volunteered themselves to sacrifice their lives to save the king.

 He was able to free himself and after retreating back to Cambodia, he commemorated the two Sanjak along with the previous two heroes to the divinity status.
-The inscription indicates the erection of four Kamraten jagats on the site of the temple of Banteay Chmar at four cardinal points: at Southeast the god Arjunadeva, at Northeast the god Dharadeva, at Southwest the god Devadeva, and at Northwest the god Varadhanadeva.
+The inscription indicates the erection of four Kamraten jagats on the site of the temple of Banteay Chmar at its four cardinal points.
+At the southeast of the temple, he placed the god Arjunadeva, at its Northeast the god Dharadeva, at its Southwest the god Devadeva, and at its Northwest the god Varadhanadeva.
 Standing among the four companions in arm is the statue of Srindravarman, a son of Jayavarman VII (ISSA: XI: Cambodia at the high of its power: Cambodia in the first haft of the thirteenth century).
-Returning back home, Yasovarman II's ordeal was not over and would soon face another crisis.
-An obscure figure by the reference of Bharata Rashu Samvuddhi then started revolting again his court and this time succeeded to wrest the Angkorian throne from him (Notes: The Bharata Rashu).
-He then took the Angkorian throne and reigned under the name of Tribhuvanadityavarman.
+The commemoration of Srindravarman among the heroes indicates that he was fighting among them to safeguard Yasovarman II, against the hard core of the Vishnuite pact.
+Returning back home, Yasovarman II' s ordeal was not over and would soon face another crisis.
+Another obscure figure by the same reference of Bharata Rashu Samvuddhi started to revolt and succeeded to wrest the Angkorean throne from him (Notes: The Bharata Rashu).
+After he subdued the Angkorean court, he then took the throne and reigned under the name of Tribhuvanadityavarman.
 According to the inscription of Phimanakas, Jayavarman VII rushed from Vijaya for the rescue, but it was too late.

 Yasovarman having been (assaulted) by a servant, ambitious of taking the throne, the king returned from Vijaya in haste to rescue the sovereign.
 However Sri Yacovarman had already been stripped of his kingdom and life by that (servant).
 He stayed to save the kingdom loaded with heavy crimes and waiting for the prospice moment.